 In its recovery from a 2011 earthquake that killed 185 people and caused extensive damage, the city of Christchurch, New Zealand, has become a symbol of resilience and collaboration.

-This year, the city will host the Social Enterprise World Forum (SEWF), and for the Hon Alfred Ngaro, New Zealand’s Minister for the Community and Voluntary Sector, ‘It seems entirely appropriate that this year’s forum happens in Christchurch [because] out of the devastation of the 2011 earthquake has risen a dynamic city, emerging entrepreneurial businesses and social enterprises.’
+As the city prepared to host the 2017 Social Enterprise World Forum (SEWF), the Hon Alfred Ngaro, New Zealand’s Minister for the Community and Voluntary Sector, said, ‘It seems entirely appropriate that this year’s forum happens in Christchurch [because] out of the devastation of the 2011 earthquake has risen a dynamic city, emerging entrepreneurial businesses and social enterprises.’

 In an interview conducted by email, the Minister, whose portfolio includes social enterprise, shared insights on the social enterprise sector in New Zealand and the opportunity presented by hosting the SEWF.